January 2026 Newsletter

 Planning is already underway for next year’s activities.
 Come to one of our meetings to learn what we do, and about the great young people whose lives we change for the better.

-YSA is currently meeting every other Wednesday at 10:00 am.
+YSA meets every Wednesday at 10:00 am.
 Check the club calendar for meeting locations.

 New Members